 National Aviation Security and Facilitation Committee (ss 35-38) 35.
-Establishment of National Aviation Security and Facilitation Committee as follows, who shall be appointed by the Minister for such period as shall be specified-
+Establishment of National Aviation Security and Facilitation Committee

 (1) There is hereby established a committee to be known as the National Aviation Security and Facilitation Committee (hereinafter referred to as "the Committee").